 - Vivid dreams

-While your natural tendency is to turn all focus to your baby, it is important you also continue caring for yourself.
-You may experi-ence a number of postpartum changes, including:
+While your natural tendency is to turn all focus on your baby, it is essential you also continue caring for yourself.
+You may experience some postpartum changes, including:

 - Abdominal cramps as your uterus contracts

 - Breast discomfort

 - Perineal discomfort, pain or numbness